rguske/rguske.github.io/post/monitoring-the-vmware-event-broker-appliance-with-vrealize-operations-manager/index.md

 VERSION=v0.35.0
 ```

-The following shows how the container deployment looks like and important for this demonstration is the usage of the `docker` option `--publish=8080:8080` which will expose the port were we can reach the cAdvisor page.
+The following shows how the container deployment looks like and important for this example is the usage of the `docker` option `--publish=8080:8080` which will expose the port through which we can reach the cAdvisor website.

 ```shell
 sudo docker run \